6 Tips for a Healthier Road Trip

-Planning some adventures this summer?
+Planning some adventures soon?
 Days on the highway?
 Plan ahead nutritionally, too, recommend the doctors and dietitians at the world-renowned Pritikin Longevity Center + Spa in Miami, Florida.

 Fill each day with healthy snacks.
-“It’s one of the best things you can do to not only keep your health in good shape but your energy levels high throughout your trip,” affirms Dr. Ronald Scheib, cardiologist and medical director at Pritikin.
+“It’s one of the best things you can do to not only keep your health in good shape but your energy levels high throughout your trip,” affirms Dr. Ronald Scheib, cardiologist at Pritikin.

 As well, “Don’t buy into what marketers call a ‘healthy’ snack,” warns Kimberly Gomer, MS, RD, and Pritikin nutrition director.
 “Watch out for things like energy bars and bags of granola.
 How healthy is something, really, when in just three bites you’ve swallowed 300 calories, not to mention a bunch of salt, sugar, hyperprocessed grains, and fat?